 Paul is now focused on writing songs and building a local audience.
 If you’d like to catch one of his shows send him an email and he'll add you to his update list.
 Expect a recording in 2019.

-If you're interested in attending a show and want to be notified, either "like" me on Facebook or send me an email and I'll send you an invite—simple as that.
+If you're interested in attending a show and want to be notified, either "like" me on Facebook or send me an email and I'll send you an invite.

 - May 28, Live on Elgin (details to come)